Kiyoshika/inverse-exponential/README.md

   * Integrates the pdf over the interval `[lower_bound, upper_bound]`
 * `rvs(size: int = 1) -> list[float]`
   * Generate `size` random variables from the distribution
-  * WARNING: this is unoptimized and slows down heavily after ~1000 samples
 * `moment(n: int) -> float`
   * Obtain the `n`-th moment of the distribution
 * `mean() -> float`